 What can you find in Reykjavik that you won't find anywhere else?

 Reykjavik holidays have been something of a travel buzzword for the last decade, and the popularity of the world’s most northerly capital shows no signs of waning.
 The surge in the city’s food, nightlife and art scenes have kept it as relevant as ever on the international travel circuit, but there are plenty of charms that have been there from the beginning.
-Reykjavik’s excellent museums, energetic people and the abundant natural delights on its doorstep (think hot springs, active volcanoes, waterfalls, glaciers and, the show-stopper: the Northern Lights), have all meant the Icelandic capital has retained its crown as a hot-right-now destination.
+Reykjavik’s excellent museums, energetic people and the abundant natural delights on its doorstep (think hot springs, active volcanoes, waterfalls, glaciers and, the showstopper: the Northern Lights), have all meant the Icelandic capital has retained its crown as a hot-right-now destination.
 The city’s imposing church, Hallgrimskirkja – the tallest church in Iceland - dominates the city skyline with its rocket-like exterior, and you can take a lift to the top for incredible views of downtown Reykjavik.
 Stop by the National Museum of Iceland, which tells Reykjavik’s dramatic origin story, then continue the culture in the nearby National Gallery of Iceland to marvel at incredible Icelandic art.
 Go on a boat tour and watch out for the majestic silhouettes of humpback whales, minke whales, dolphins and harbour porpoises.
-Or sink into your own magical water world in the misty geothermal turquoise pools of the Blue Lagoon and float away in utter relaxation.
-The milky waters are known to soothe limbs and exfoliate the skin.
-Feeling brand new, toast your Icelandic adventure with a waterfront dinner opposite the city’s shimmering Tjornin Lake.
+Or sink into your own magical water world in the misty geothermal turquoise pools of the Blue Lagoon and float away in utter relaxation; the milky waters are known to soothe limbs and exfoliate the skin.
+Feeling brand new, toast your tailor-made Reykjavik holiday with a waterfront dinner opposite the city’s shimmering Tjornin Lake.

 What are the best ways to discover Reykjavik?

 Reykjavik holidays that get under the skin of the city will always have travellers yearning for more.
-Take a guided tour of Reykjavik’s hottest food spots, have a coffee in its trendiest neighbourhoods, visit the city’s museums and galleries and get in the middle of Reykjavik’s booming music and nightlife scene and you’ll come away with a deep sense of what it’s all about.
-And if you’ve got more time to play with, Reykjavik holidays are best when they’re combined with the natural wonders that lie just outside the city’s urban confines.
+Take a guided tour of Reykjavik’s hottest food spots, have a coffee in its trendiest neighbourhoods, visit the city’s museums and galleries, get in the middle of Reykjavik’s booming music and nightlife scene, and you’ll come away with a deep sense of what it’s all about.
+And if you’ve got more time to play with, holidays in Reykjavik are best when they’re combined with the natural wonders that lie just outside the city’s urban confines.
 Iceland is ideal road trip territory; take a driving tour of the incredible Golden Circle – an iconic 140-mile route of some of the country’s best-loved attractions that starts from the capital – and you’ll see a handful of its otherworldly sights: Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
 Loop back to the city or keep driving onwards for a comprehensive tour of Iceland’s ultimate tick-list of natural beauty: from glassy glaciers and rugged coastal cliffs to gigantic volcanoes and exploding geysers.

 Special things to do in Reykjavik